 The use case here is, a customer exports all data from their existing system but they want to launch workflows that were hired after a specified date.
 So in daily feed, they will have complete export of their data but Enboarder will process only those records that have a hire date after a specific date.

-NOTE: The filter will be applied on the csv column that is mapped to Enboarder's start date field.
+NOTE: The filter will be applied to the CSV column that is mapped to Enboarder's start date field.

 Filtered Records in CSV Report (Upload Logs)